parrt/msds621/projects/bayes/bayes.md

 ## Discussion

+A text classifier predicts to which class an unknown document belongs.
+In our case, the predictions are binary: 0 for negative movie review and 1 for positive movie review.
+Given document $d$ and a class $c$, we can think about classification mathematically as picking the most likely class:

+$$
+c^*= \frac{argmax}{c} P(c|d)
+$$

+Text classification requires a representation

 +1 on top, |V| on bottom for smoothing. +1 on bottom because we’ve added one to V

 Less powerful unless documents are very short than the word count isn't super meaningful and we should just go with the number of documents that have that word.